RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab6-replicationrecovery.md

 So you've told OpenShift that you'd like to maintain 4 running, load-balanced, instances of our web app.

 ## Recovery
-OK, now that we have a slightly more interesting desired replication state, we can test a service outages scenario.
+Okay, now that we have a slightly more interesting replication state, we can test a service outages scenario.
 In this scenario, the dc-metro-map replication controller will ensure that other pods are created to replace those that become unhealthy.
 Let's force inflict an issue and see how OpenShift reponds.

 {{< panel_group >}}
 {{% panel "CLI Steps" %}}